GARCH-Conditional Beta

 Univariate GARCH(1,1)

-The foundational GARCH(1,1) model specifies the conditional variance as:
+The foundational GARCH(1,1) model specifies conditional variance as:

-where is the constant term, is the ARCH coefficient (reaction to shocks), is the GARCH coefficient (persistence of volatility), and is the lagged innovation.
+Here is the constant term, is the ARCH coefficient, and is the GARCH coefficient.
 Stationarity requires .

-For computing time-varying beta, we need the bivariate conditional covariance matrix between asset and market returns:
+For time-varying beta, we need the conditional covariance matrix between the asset and the benchmark:

-where is the conditional variance of the asset, is the conditional variance of the market, and is the conditional covariance.
-Each element evolves over time according to the specified GARCH dynamics.
+where is the asset conditional variance, is the benchmark conditional variance, and is the conditional covariance.

 Time-Varying Beta

-This is the conditional analog of the static beta formula , but now both the numerator and denominator are time-varying quantities that respond to recent market dynamics.
+This is the conditional analog of the static CAPM beta formula, but both the numerator and denominator adapt over time.

-where contains the conditional standard deviations from univariate GARCH models, and is the time-varying correlation matrix.
-This two-step approach is computationally more tractable than full BEKK estimation for high-dimensional systems.
+where contains conditional standard deviations and is the time-varying correlation matrix.

 Advantages & Limitations